 That all changed when I met Kendall Cross, who was a gold medalist at the 1996 Olympics.
 He turned everything I knew about the sport upside down.
 He thought about things differently than everyone else.

 When he was wrestling in practice, he would deliberately put himself in dangerous positions, then weasel his way out.
 The techniques he showed were not only different, but they were often times the exact opposite of what other coaches would show.

 “Don’t reach back?
 Are you kidding me?
 I made a living with the reach-back-step-over,” he would say with a grin, “It’s highly technical.”

 He had an amazing energy that shone through in his wrestling.
 He rarely ever got in stalemate positions, because when the action slowed down, he would do something wild and crazy.
-It was almost like he was bored.

 Instead of facing his odds in a stalemate, he drew you into his crazy game.
 Like Marcelo, he is better at his game than you are.
 And like Cory, he was fine putting himself in danger because he knew he would take it to the bitter end.
 He was like a gambler with an unlimited reserve, who kept doubling down on red and spinning the wheel.
 He would eventually get you.

 The danger of thinking linearly is that you can’t adapt and change as problems arise.
 If you depend on a neat and tidy plan of action, then Kendall comes in and scrambles it up, you will be left adrift without a path.

 I’ve always loved huge and sudden changes in a sort of perverse way.
 If your company is bought out, instead of worrying about your job security, why not welcome it and see how you can benefit?
 Chaos can be your friend, I think, but you have to embrace it.
 You have to be willing to go the distance, like Cory.